GaganPunjabi/calculator-behavior/subtraction.md

 ### Scenario: Subtracting numbers where the result goes out of range

   Given Calculator is ON AND Screen is clear
-  When I type in "maximum acceptable negative number" And I press "minus"
+  When I type in "largest acceptable negative number" And I press "minus"
   And I type in " positive number"
   And I press "equals"